Yankai-Jia/Dressing-Match/README.md

-# Dressing-Match
+# Jill
-An application to give user suggestions on dressing match based on their current closet.
-Less money, better looking.
+Jill is your wardrobe assistant application to give you suggestions on selecting variety of dresses based on your current closet.
+Less money, better looking and alwas, happy to help
+										-- Jill